johanley/encoding-utils/readme.md

 ## Example output of Histogram.java

 The `Histogram.java` class outputs a summary of the byte-values that occur in a given text.
-It's a good place to start when analyzing un-sanitized text.
+It's a good place to start when analyzing text.

-It looks like this:
+The output to stdout looks like this:

 ```
 00(0):0